 The garden embraces the artisan approach with hand-crafted elements.
 Modern elements to combine the traditional with the contemporary have been incorporated through the use of sawn stone paving and cutting-edge production methods.

 Sparsholt College are showing their exhibit ‘Behind the Genes’ which can be found in the Great Pavilion (GPA154).
 It dives into the science behind plant breeding and genetics to offer an insight into the development of plant breeding and selection.

 British horticulture remains at the heart of RHS Chelsea as the UK’s top nurseries fill the Great Pavilion with thousands of immaculate plant varieties on display.

-Exbury’s famous rhododendrons will be showcased in a collaboration with experts Millais Nurseries.
+Exbury’s famous rhododendrons are showcased (at stand GPC171) in a collaboration with experts Millais Nurseries.
 Exbury and Millais have been working together to conserve some of the more rare and threatened hybrid rhododendrons in their collection.
-The display will aim to evoke the ‘spirit’ of Exbury Gardens.
+The display evokes the ‘spirit’ of Exbury Gardens.

-There will also be stunning displays from Hampshire Carnivorous Plants, The Real Flower Company, Heucheraholics and Palms Exotics Ltd.
+There’s also stunning displays from Hampshire Carnivorous Plants (Gold), The Real Flower Company (Silver-gilt), Heucheraholics (Silver-gilt) and Palms Exotics Ltd (Gold).

-Luxury Hampshire hotel Chewton Glen will be opening their new treehouse with Stricly stars Joe Sugg and Dianne Buswell.
+Luxury Hampshire hotel Chewton Glen opened their new treehouse with Stricly stars Joe Sugg and Dianne Buswell on Main Avenue.
 After the show, the treehouse will be relocated to the grounds of the hotel.